 Unfortunately, Apple-Exclusive Platform Apps (Facetime etc) are not supported.

-Polyamorous Groups (and long-distance couple relationships) have the advantage – living in separately locations they’ve known the benefits of one-device-per-partner for a long time.
+Polyamorous Groups (and long-distance couple relationships) have an advantage of knowledge.
+Often living in separate locations they’ve known the benefits of one-device-per-partner during Zoom or Skype counselling for a long time.

 Video Counselling Preparation...

 - Remember that counselling sessions are (still) a professional engagement.
 Even though you're at home with easy access to your fridge, comfy pyjamas and footstool, aim to behave as if you would be meeting your counsellor in his office.

 - Have your video device prepared well in advance with the software installed that you and Dean have agreed upon first contact (whilst Zoom or Skype is preferred, Dean may also use WhatsApp, Facebook and others - provided there's a prior conversation before the session).
 Ensure that your Operating System has all updates installed beforehand (some upgrades can take a long time) and that your Apps have the most recent security updates.

 - Use a headset/microphone combination (such as those supplied with your Smartphone, or computer).
 Not only helpful for your privacy, Skype and Zoom work significantly better by avoiding echo, disturbing feedback or blocking the audio for several seconds whilst the software filters out your own audio being sent back from your caller's device.